The Natural (film): Production

+Pre-production

 Malcolm Kahn and Robert Bean acquired the rights to Bernard Malamud's 1952 novel The Natural in 1976.
 Phil Dusenberry wrote the first adaptation.
 In October 1981, Roger Towne, a Columbia Pictures story editor and brother of Robert Towne, quit to produce and write the screenplay, with Bean set to direct and Kahn co-producing.
 In 1983, newly formed Tri-Star Pictures acquired the rights to the film adaptation, its first production.
 It was Robert Redford's first acting role in three years.
 The film's producers stated in the DVD extras that the film was not intended to be a literal adaptation of the novel, but was merely "based on" the novel.
-Malamud's daughter said on one of the DVD extras that her father had seen the film, and his take on it was that it had "legitimized him as a writer."
+Malamud's daughter said on one of the DVD extras that her father had seen the film and felt that it had "legitimized him as a writer."

+Casting

-Darren McGavin was cast late in the process as gambler Gus Sands and was uncredited in the film.
-Due to a disagreement, he chose not to be credited, though Levinson later wanted to credit him and McGavin said no. Levinson stated on the DVD extras for the 2007 edition that because there had been too little time during post-production to find a professional announcer willing and able to provide voice-over services, Levinson recorded that part of the audio track himself.
+Darren McGavin was cast late in the process as the gambler Gus Sands and was uncredited in the film.
+Out of a disagreement, he chose not to be credited, though Barry Levinson later wanted to credit him and McGavin refused.
+Levinson stated on the DVD extras for the 2007 edition that because there had been too little time during post-production to find a professional announcer willing and able to provide voice-over services, Levinson had recorded that part of the audio track himself.